risingwavelabs/rfcs/rfcs/0049-temporal-join.md

 ### State Cleaning

 The outer side will clean up its state's outdated data (which is behind current watermark).
-The inner side will clean up its outdated data too, but keep at least one row for each primary key.
-We need to decide the state's primary key between the join key before the watermark key or watermark key before the join key.
+The inner side will clean up its outdated data too, but keep at least one row for each primary key. **We need to decide the state's primary key between the join key before the watermark key or the watermark key before the join key**.

 #### The Outer Side